vtex-apps/broadcaster/docs/README.md

 The broadcaster adapter receives a POST request with the data of the SKU that changed, and then it will push an event to the Event system to broadcast to apps that want to listen to these changes.

+> ⚠️
+>
+> The Broadcaster Adapter app receives catalog changes from the same account where the app is installed and not from sellers.

 ## SKU Data
 When the Broadcaster Adapter app sends an event, it contains a payload with the following fields.